zwave-js/ZWaveJS.NET/README.md

 ## Features

-The library contains most of the ZWave JS API whilst the code base is structured in such a way, exposing new methods offered by the server can be achieved in minutes.
+The library contains most of the ZWave JS API whilst the code base is structured in such a way, enabling access to new methods, can be achieved within minutes.

 ## Getting Started.